emmakuen/emmakuen/README.md

 # Hi there, I'm Emma 👋

-### I'm a former International News Editor 📺 turned into Software Engineer 👩‍💻

 - 🌱 I'm currently learning more about Go, Rust and DevOps
 - 📫 Reach me at emma@emmaku.com